verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/index.rst

 .. image:: ./dev_guide/YosysOdinFlow.png
     :width: 100%
-    :alt: The Odin-II and Yosys+Odin-II Synthesis Flow
+    :alt: The Odin-II, Yosys, and Yosys+Odin-II Synthesis Flows

 The approach taken by the Yosys synthesizer is to map all discrete components into available hard blocks or to explode them in low-level logic when not available.
 The Yosys+Odin-II improves device utilization and simplifying the flow by automating hard logic decisions with architecture awareness.